Experiment Templates

 The toggle lock is another feature used to prevent others from editing the template.
 Only the person who sets the lock or admins can unlock the template for editing.

-Additionally, you can import resources using an excel sheet.
-The excel sheet can include the name of the resource and any information you want displayed in the main text area.
-More details on importing below.
+Note: if you import experiments using an excel sheet, the excel sheet can include the name of the experiment and any information you want displayed in the main text area.

 You can track meta data via specific fields below the main text.
 These fields can be grouped together for organization.